 I thought the admittedly faint indents might be in my head, and not actually dashed across my 26-year-old forehead.
 (Of course, there's nothing inherently wrong with wrinkles, and it's up to the individual how they do or don't treat theirs.
 For me, they're something I'd rather not have at the moment.)
-However, at my first facial since 2019, aesthetician Georgia Louise immediately noted that my forehead skin was "very, very dry," which is a strange thing to hear when it's 80 degrees and humid in New York City, and therefore "especially prone to creasing and cracking."
+However, at my first facial since 2019, esthetician Georgia Louise immediately noted that my forehead skin was "very, very dry," which is a strange thing to hear when it's 80 degrees and humid in New York City, and therefore "especially prone to creasing and cracking."
 Those kind of fighting words out of Cate Blanchett's facialist had me thinking about where I might go after this facial to get some baby Botox.

-However, as a seasoned aesthetician and not a plastic surgeon, Louise had no vested interest in selling me on the merits of Botox.
+However, as a seasoned esthetician and not a plastic surgeon, Louise had no vested interest in selling me on the merits of Botox.
 Instead, she offered me some sound advice on how I might actually delay injections and soften my fine lines with a few careful tweaks to my skin-care routine.

 Start Skin Care At The Forehead

-I thought about it and realised that I normally pump, squeeze, or pipette-drip the specific product onto my fingers and then instinctively press into the centre of my face, cupping around my nose and cheeks.
+I thought about it and realized that I normally pump, squeeze, or pipette-drip the specific product onto my fingers and then instinctively press into the center of my face, cupping around my nose and cheeks.
 "See, you want to be pressing your products into your forehead first," Louise explains.
 "It's a large surface area — from your brows to your hairline — and you want to give it lots of attention, and lots of product.
 Instead of just sweeping what's left on your hands across your forehead, start there."